Monday, February 03, 2020

 Atlantic Roller

-So, now the obvious question remains, what will be my next ultra?
-To be honest, this is still entirely open but, based on my experiences in South Devon, I have at least ruled out the Stranda 48k race in Norway as 3,850 meters of altitude gain is still far beyond my present ability.
+So now the obvious question remains: what will be my next ultra?
+To be honest, that is still entirely open.
+But based on my experience in South Devon, I have at least ruled out the Stranda 48k in Norway – 3,850 metres of elevation gain is still far beyond my present ability.

 Labels: